KiCad/kicad-source-mirror/README.txt

 pcbnew         - Sourcecode of the printed circuit board editor polygon        - Sourcecode of the polygon library resources      - Resources for installation, freedesktop mime-types for linux scripts        - Helper scripts.
-For building, sourcecode packaging, font setting, pcb adjusting. template       - Project template(s)
+For building, sourcecode packaging. template       - Project template(s)